A topic from the subject of Isolation in Chemistry.

 • Structural Biology: Advancements in techniques such as X-ray crystallography and cryo-electron microscopy have allowed scientists to determine the three-dimensional structures of proteins, DNA, and other biomolecules.
 This has provided insights into their functions and mechanisms.

-• Metabolomics: The study of metabolites (small molecules) has enabled researchers to understand metabolic pathways and identify biomarkers for diseases. metabolomic profiling is used for disease diagnosis, drug development, and personalized medicine.
+• Metabolomics: The study of metabolites (small molecules) has enabled researchers to understand metabolic pathways and identify biomarkers for diseases.
+Metabolomic profiling is used for disease diagnosis, drug development, and personalized medicine.

 • Systems Biology: Integrated approaches involving genomics, transcriptomics, proteomics, and metabolomics provide a comprehensive view of biological systems.
 This helps uncover complex interactions and pathways, leading to a deeper understanding of cellular processes and disease mechanisms.

 • Synthetic Biochemistry: Researchers have developed methods to engineer and create artificial biomolecules.
 This allows for the design of novel drugs, enzymes, and materials with tailored properties.
+Examples include the development of artificial enzymes for industrial processes and the creation of new biofuels.

 • Bioinformatics: Computational tools and databases have become essential for analyzing and interpreting large biochemical datasets.
 They facilitate data mining, sequence analysis, and the prediction of molecular structure and function.
+This has accelerated drug discovery and the understanding of complex biological networks.

 Main Concepts: